How to Waterproof Your Awning

 Prepare Your Work Area

 As with any project, maintaining a clean and tidy work environment is the key to achieving a result that is worth showing off to your friends.
 You will want to protect the surrounding area to prevent any staining caused by the waterproofing liquids.
-To do so, cover any exterior walls, windows and walkways using a thin sheet of painters plastic.
-Once you have prepped your work area, you begin the waterproofing process.
+To do so, cover any exterior walls, windows, and walkways using a thin sheet of painter’s plastic.
+Once you have prepped your work area, you can begin the waterproofing process.

 Prepare your awning work area (image via)